DotCamp/wp-table-builder/readme.txt

 = 1.3.9 =

+* NEW: Overhaul for link url control.
+* NEW: Support for affiliate links (sponsored) for image/text/button element links.
 * PRO: Customizable responsive breakpoint widths.
 * PRO: Option to disable breakpoints to render their desktop counterparts.
 * NEW: Option to preserve table titles on import operations.